restlet/restlet.github.io/features.md

 </figure>

 # Native REST Support
-Restlet Framework provides a reusable and extensible set of classes and interfaces that serves as a foundation on which you can construct your own API-driven applications more efficiently.
-Mapped to the REST and HTTP concepts, the framework can be used for both client and server-side development, using the same Java API which reduces both the learning curve and the software footprint.
+Restlet Framework provides a reusable and extensible set of classes and interfaces that serves as a foundation on which you can construct your own web applications more efficiently.
+Aligned with the REST and HTTP concepts and terminology, the Restlet API can be used for both client and server-side development.
+Using the same Java API which reduces both the learning curve and the software footprint and facilitate the development of applications acting as server and client at the same time.

 <figure class="text-center">
   <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" version="1.1" id="back" x="0px" y="0px" width="235px" height="auto" viewBox="60.5 150.5 526 336" enable-background="new 60.5 150.5 526 336" xml:space="preserve" class="svg larger replaced-svg">